Hand cut, made and stitched from start to finish in Tetbury by Neil MacGregor exclusively for Purdey, the “Russia leather” pieces have a unique story…

-We do not know how often the Metta Catharina as we now call it did this journey, but we know a lot about its final one which was in the autumn of 1786.
+We do not know how often the Metta Catharina, as we now call it, did this journey, but we know a lot about its final one in the autumn of 1786.
 When it got into the English Channel it found the weather deteriorating and it went into Plymouth Sound to anchor in safety and wait for the bad weather to pass.
-She was not alone as another ship from Rotterdam which was bound for Barcelona with wheat and cheese also slipped in to anchor beside her.
+She was not alone as another ship from Rotterdam, which was bound for Barcelona with wheat and cheese, also slipped in to anchor beside her.

 Instead of subsiding the storm worsened and changed from south west to coming directly from the south, which meant it was blowing directly into their anchorage.
 Neither ship could be moved at that late stage and the Dutch ship was the first to drag its anchor and crash on the rocks.

 The Metta Catharina broke free from her anchor around ten at night, struck Drake’s Island on the Sound and got dragged over to the Cornish side where she sank somewhere not far from Mount Edgcumbe.

 It was noted in the press and then quietly forgotten about until while searching for a UK naval ship from the 17th century, divers found the ship’s bell from the Catharina; desk research identified the vessel and that it was carrying a cargo of hemp and leather.

 Initial dives confirmed that the hemp had all been destroyed with time – it does not survive in water – but that the leather was there in large quantities of neatly tied bundles juts as you would buy it today.